thansen0/wiringbeaglelite/readme.md

 # WiringBeagle Lite
-### Note: not finished, I haven't finished the digitalRead function.
-Feel free to use the code or do whatever you want with it though, I'll try to finish it later this week

 Despite it's popularity and age, I wasn't able to find an easy to use GPIO for the beaglebone, so wrote my own.
 This would probably work on a lot of debian-based boards with GPIO pins (including raspberry pi) however I haven't tested it with them.